Mycelium-based materials: Acoustic dampening

 To construct a panel of acoustic dampening material, the fungus can be mechanically suspended within a rigid chamber, and allowed to grow to fill the space.
 After the space has been filled, the mycelium is compressed and allowed to grow again into the resultant space, after which the product is dried and post processed for specific applications (embossing or decorative purposes).

-Studies have found that the resultant paneling, when compared to conventional acoustic dampening materials like foam, cork, felt, cotton and ceiling tiles, displayed comparable acoustic absorption in frequencies around 3000 Hz and above, while falling short in performance at frequencies below 3000 Hz.
-Performance of any given panel is highly dependent on the mix of substrate, species and other previously mentioned variables, and yield varying absorbance profiles.
+Compared to conventional acoustic dampening materials like foam, cork, felt, cotton and ceiling tiles, mycelium based panels display comparable acoustic absorption in frequencies around 3000 Hz and above, while falling short in performance at frequencies below 3000 Hz.
+Performance is dependent on the mix of substrate, species, and yield varying absorbance profiles.

-The industry niche of designing mycelium based acoustic damping panels is currently being developed by companies like Mogu, pursuing the market with their FORESTA acoustic panel system.

 Fashion and cosmetics

 Within the contemporary fashion industry there has been a push for more ethically sourced materials in order to alleviate environmental concerns.
 To fulfil these needs, companies like Mycoworks, Ecovative, and Sqim (Ephea/Mogu), have developed sustainable materials to substitute for leather of varying thicknesses and applications.
 The first mycelium leather wearable garment was produced by Sqim through Ephea in collaboration with the fashion house of Givenchy (2022).
 Shortly after, Mycoworks followed with their first fashion runway debut in collaboration with Swedish brand Deadwood Studios (2023).

 Beyond textiles, mycelium based materials have also found use for substitution in makeup wedges, eye masks and sheet masks.
-Fungi contain a multitude of bioactive compounds such as, terpenoids, selenium, phenolics, polyphenolics, vitamins, polysaccharides, and volatile organic compounds.
+Fungi contain a multitude of bioactive compounds, such as terpenoids, selenium, phenolics, polyphenolics, vitamins, polysaccharides, and volatile organic compounds.
 The extracts provide skin care benefits as moisturizing, anti-aging, anti-oxidant, anti-wrinkle, anti-acne and anti-dandruff agent.
 In particular, the specie Ceriporia lacerata was studied for skin aging, effectively increasing collagen while preventing skin barrier damage and wrinkles.
 In addition, it demonstrated anti-inflammatory and wound-healing effects presenting itself as a great potential ingredient in cosmeceutical skin care.